All Episodes

 You know what that means for you?

-200 grand will do.
+$200,000 will do.

-The other hundred thousand, we're gonna eat pay that.
+The other $100,000, we're going to pay that.

-We're gonna pay that.
+We're going to pay that.

-We've tried increased government spending, we've tried bailouts, we're going to empower unions now with no secret ballots anymore.
+We're going to empower unions now with no secret ballots anymore.

-And President elect Obama is talking about a $500 billion stimulus plan, which will merely replace demand in the private sector for demand in the public sector, as though those bureaucrats would know exactly where to put the money.
+And President-elect Obama is talking about a $500 billion stimulus plan, which will merely replace demand in the private sector for demand in the public sector as though those bureaucrats would know exactly where to put the money.

-Detroit, GE wants loan guarantees, American Exchange wants to get on the Fed balance sheet.
+American Exchange wants to get on the Fed balance sheet.

 Where does the bailouts end?

-Who's going to bail out the dollar when pretty soon treasury bills aren't worth their face value because we've accumulated so much debt in the bailouts, we can't pay it back.
+Who's going to bail out the dollar when pretty soon Treasury bills aren't worth their face value because we've accumulated so much debt in the bailouts, we can't pay it back.

 There is no free lunch.